 - Time of access request monitoring

-In addition to managing your current employees and their user privileges, you’ll also need to account for the onboarding process when you hire new team members and orient them on your company’s IT safety and security regulations.
+In addition to managing your current employees and their user privileges, you must account for the onboarding process when hiring new team members and orient them on your company’s IT safety and security policies.

-Automating the onboarding process will enable your employees to better understand, early on, your organization’s framework for the access privileges they will receive — everything from generally shared directories to precise folders and drives.
-This best practice is more practical than, say, automatically granting all users access to your company’s entire information network and then revoking privileges only when asked to do so.
+Automating the onboarding process will enable your employees to understand better, early on, your organization’s framework for the access privileges they will receive — everything from generally shared directories to precise folders and drives.
+This best practice is more practical than automatically granting all users access to your company’s entire information network and then revoking privileges only when asked.

-Once the potential for data abuse within your organization is adequately under control, your IT team will then be free to devote its time and efforts to preventing external (and often more serious) threats to your cybersecurity.
+Once the potential for data abuse within your organization is adequately controlled, your IT team will be free to devote time and effort to preventing external (and often more severe) threats to your cybersecurity.

-It’s also important that your organization monitors and disposes of any orphaned or dormant accounts that have access to your systems or network.
+It’s also vital that your organization monitors and disposes of any orphaned or dormant accounts with access to your systems or network.
 Such accounts are vulnerable entry points for cybercriminals to exploit, given the chance.

-After an employee departs from your organization, or moves to a new role or location, it’s critical that you deactivate and remove the account, and revoke his or her user privileges.
-Otherwise, you’re giving cybercriminals the opportunity to breach your organization’s digital perimeter.
+After an employee departs from your organization or moves to a new role or location, you must deactivate and remove the account and revoke user privileges.
+Otherwise, you’re allowing cybercriminals to breach your organization’s digital perimeter.

-This identity and access management best practice is successful when either management or your HR team immediately informs IT security teams of any employee departure, so the IT team can update its roster of user accounts and any corresponding access privileges.
+This identity and access management best practice is successful when management or your HR team immediately informs IT security teams of any employee departure so the IT team can update its roster of user accounts and any corresponding access privileges.

-Your employees need to understand their role in the process of identity and access management.
-Regular training for your staff will emphasize the importance of following these best practices, and will equip them with the knowledge to do so.
+Your employees need to understand their role in identity and access management.
+Regular training for your staff will emphasize the importance of following these best practices and will equip them with the knowledge to do so.

-Help employees to understand why it’s important to use strong passwords and use tools like multi-factor authentication to keep their accounts (and your data) safe from cybercrime.
+Help employees understand why using strong passwords and tools like multi-factor authentication is essential to keep their accounts (and data) safe from cybercrime.

-To address all of these various factors facing your organization, you should select and implement identity and access management solutions that are tailored to your entity’s needs.
-These include scalable and easy to deploy applications, devices, and systems that offer multi-level security features and authentication protocols so that user workflows can be specified and streamlined to optimize productivity.
+To address the various factors facing your organization, you should select and implement identity and access management solutions tailored to your entity’s needs.
+These include scalable and easy-to-deploy applications, devices, and systems that offer multi-level security features and authentication protocols so that user workflows can be specified and streamlined to optimize productivity.

 Here are some IAM tools you should consider to help you govern and manage identity and access management throughout your organization:

-- Single sign-on (SSO): this tool allows one login to verify the user’s identity, and permits the user to log on once and be authenticated automatically for the internal systems and applications to which they have assigned access.
+- Single Sign-On (SSO): this tool allows one login to verify the user’s identity.
+It permits the user to log on once and be authenticated automatically for the internal systems and applications to which they have assigned access.

-- Risk-based authentication: this tool calculates the risk that comes along with a user performing specific actions before allowing the user to proceed.
-If the risk is too high, the tool blocks the action and notifies IT.
+- Risk-based authentication: this tool calculates a user’s risk of performing specific actions before allowing the user to proceed.
+If the risk is too high, the device blocks the action and notifies IT.

 - Identity analytics: this tool records logins, authorization attempts and events, and related activities for review and troubleshooting.

-Identity and access management tools are extremely valuable and your organization should use them wherever possible.
-But ultimately, you need a solution that’s going to ensure you’re meeting your compliance needs, monitoring and managing risks, keeping track of third-party access and risks, managing workflows, and keeping a well-organized document trail for use come audit time.
+Identity and access management tools are precious; your organization should use them wherever possible.
+Ultimately, you need a solution to ensure meeting your regulatory compliance needs, monitoring and managing risks, keeping track of third-party access and bets, managing workflows, and keeping a well-organized document trail for use come audit time.

 ZenGRC Is Your Security Management Solution

-Identity and access management isn’t easy, and you’ve got enough on your plate as it is.
-Good governance, risk, and compliance (GRC) software can help make the task of planning for and enforcing identity and access management much easier for you.
+Identity and access management is challenging, and you’ve got enough on your plate.
+Good Governance, Risk, and Compliance (GRC) software can help make planning for and enforcing identity and access management much more accessible.

-ZenGRC from Reciprocity automatically performs compliance and audit tasks for you, so you don’t have to.
-It also automates information sharing by sending out reminders to complete tasks and creating “to do” lists for risk remediation, streamlining the process to make it less burdensome and more likely to be completed in a timely manner.
+ZenGRC from RiskOptics automatically performs compliance and audit tasks for you, so you don’t have to.
+It also automates information sharing by sending out reminders to complete tasks and creating “to-do” lists for risk remediation, streamlining the process to make it less burdensome and more likely to be completed promptly.

-Let ZenGRC help you implement an identity and access management program that’s best for your organization and schedule a demo today to discover how you can practice IAM, the Zen way.
+Let ZenGRC help you implement your organization’s best identity and access management program.
+Schedule a demo today to discover how to practice IAM lifecycle the Zen way.